timm/tested/docs/onMath.md

 t9= {cells= {8      307    130  4098  14     72      1       10}}
 ```

-This is Zitzler's multi-objective domination predicate [^zizt].
+This is Zitzler's multi-objective cdom predicate [^zizt].
 This
 runs a little what-if analysis that asks "if we go here to there,
 or there to here", what losses most?
 - e.g. in one dimension,